 Failure is Your Friend

-The need to embrace failure is a constant in the self help literature.
+The need to embrace failure is a constant refrain in the self-help literature.

-However Act Like a Success Think Like a Success provides some very motivating real life examples.
+However, Act Like a Success Think Like a Success provides some very motivating real life examples that back up the talk with the walk.

 People laughed at Harvey when he quit his job to pursue comedy.
 And he lost every comedy competition he entered.
 He had some terrible performances in front of big crowds.
 And he was scared before any big major event.